-Florida’s water is extremely clear in many coastal locations around the state, including beaches in:
+Florida’s water is crystal clear in many beaches throughout the state, including:

 - Dry Tortugas National Park